Friends. Let me introduce you to my new favorite thing: the 3 Ingredient Sweet Potato Pizza Crust.

 - Top with your favorite pizza toppings and pop back into the oven to melt the cheese!
 Voila.

+When you peel the parchment paper off, the crust will want to stick to the parchment paper.
+Just do this slowly and carefully – it should work fine, and even if a few little tiny bits of crust come off with the parchment, your crust will still hold together.
+If it’s really an issue, stick it back in the oven for a few minutes with the parchment paper ON TOP to dry it out.
+This will make it easier to pull off.
 If the hand-holdable factor is of importance to you, I would let the crust cool and dry out a little bit before baking.
 High-moisture toppings such as tomato sauce and mozzarella cheese can really do a number on the hand-holdability of this crust and might require some fork action.
 We found the BBQ Chicken pizza toppings (BBQ sauce, chicken, cheese, red onion, cilantro) were the most likely to give us a crust that was still hand-holdable even after baking.